alexandre-touret/alexandre-touret.github.io/content/posts/fish-shell.en.md

 sudo apt install fish
 ```

-You must also to use a font available on the [NerdFonts website](https://www.nerdfonts.com/font-downloads).
+You must also use a font available on the [NerdFonts website](https://www.nerdfonts.com/font-downloads).
 By the way, you can also use the fonts available through your package manager.

 For instance, I chose using [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip)